Betty-Kamau/alx-low_level_programming/0x12-singly_linked_lists/README.md

-A readme on singly linked lists
+A Readme on singly linked lists